DanB91/GBEmu/README.md

 ### Windows
 - Requirements:
 	* clang -- Clang is required for Windows.
 It does not yet support MSVC.
-	* SDL2 is included in the source tree.
 	* Tested on Windows 10.
 - To compile:
 	1. Go to the source directory in the CMD.